seangofus/who-charted/README.md

 ## Getting Started

 Using Who Charted is not a whole lot different from using the native Oro Chart service.
 You will need to setup all the proper controllers, routes, and configurations to add a widget to the dashboard.
-Most that is out of the scope of this document but can be [found here](https://github.com/orocrm/platform/tree/master/src/Oro/Bundle/DashboardBundle).
+Most of that is out of the scope of this document but can be [found here](https://github.com/orocrm/platform/tree/master/src/Oro/Bundle/DashboardBundle).

-First gather your data
+First gather your data.

 ```php
 <?php